victorvwier/covid-modeling-project/app/README.md

 ### Installing dependencies

-run this i  the terminal/command prompt at the beginning to install required dependencies.
+run this in the terminal/command prompt at the beginning to install required dependencies.

 ```
   npm install